samman4/final-project/README.md

 ## Visualizing the Climate Data on a Map
 Now that we have a cleaned and merged dataset containing seasonal average temperatures and geographic coordinates, we can visualize this data on a map.
 This step will help us identify spatial patterns in the climate data across British Columbia.

+Objective:
+Visualize the cleaned and merged seasonal temperature data for British Columbia to identify spatial patterns.

+Using the cleaned dataset (ClimateData_Cleaned_Merged.csv), we can overlay temperature data points on BC’s boundary map.
+This helps in identifying regions with higher or lower seasonal temperatures and provides a spatial overview of the dataset

 ```{r}
 # Load necessary libraries